By Paula Parker

 For others, especially for the first time visitor to Phuket, the crowded beach, busy streets and constant buzz can at times be somewhat overwhelming.

-The beach at Patong is lined with rows of sunbeds and umbrellas, there is a constant sound of speedboats and jet skis buzzing around in the water.
+The beach at Patong is alive with sounds, there is a constant buzz of speedboats and jet skis.

 The busiest section is definitely in the centre, while the quieter areas are towards the northern or southern ends of the beach.

-Whilst the beach is nice, it is one of the busiest beaches in Phuket.
+Whilst the beach is ok, Patong is by far the busiest beach in Phuket.

-Especially during the peak months from November through to February, throughout the rest of the year it sees a constant flow of tourists.
+During the peak months from November through to February it is crazy busy, throughout the rest of the year it sees a constant flow of tourists.

 Patong Beach is not for everyone, it’s a tourist destination that you will either love or loathe, but for some return visitors like ourselves it lies somewhere in between.